VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 we split the input over multiple lines with the line continuation character :code:`$`.
 Second, note that we appear to have given the planet a **negative** mass and radius!
-As we mentioned above, this actually tells :code:`VPLANET` we're specifying these values using *custom* units.
+As we mentioned above, this actually tells :code:`VPLanet` we're specifying these values using *custom* units.
 Every parameter has an associated custom unit that overrides the default units specified in :code:`vpl.in`.
 In this case, we're using Earth units for the mass and radius.